Polydactyly in stem-tetrapods

+Devonian taxa were polydactylous.
+Acanthostega had eight digits on both the hindlimbs and forelimbs.
+Ichthyostega, which was both more derived and more specialized, had seven digits on the hindlimb, though the hand is unknown.
+The yet-more-derived Tulerpeton had six toes on both the hindlimbs and forelimbs.

-Early groups like Acanthostega had eight digits, while the more-derived Ichthyostega had seven digits; the yet-more-derived Tulerpeton had six toes.
-Crassigyrinus from the fossil-poor Romer's gap in the early Carboniferous is usually thought to have had five digits to each foot.
-The anthracosaurs, which may be stem-tetrapods or reptiliomorphs, retained the five-toe pattern still found in amniotes, while further reduction had taken place on other labyrinthodont lines, leaving the forefoot with four toes and the hind foot with five, a pattern still found in modern amphibians.
+It is unclear whether polydactylous tetrapods survived to the Carboniferous.
+Crassigyrinus, from the fossil-poor Romer's gap in the early Carboniferous, is usually thought to have had five digits to each foot.
+The anthracosaurs, which may be stem-tetrapods or reptiliomorphs, retained the five-toe pattern still found in amniotes.
+Further reduction had taken place in the temnospondyls, leaving the forefoot with four toes and the hind foot with five, a pattern still found in modern amphibians.
 The increasing knowledge of labyrinthodonts from Romer's gap has led to the challenging of the hypothesis that pentadactyly, as displayed by most modern tetrapods, is plesiomorphic.
 The number of digits was once thought to have been reduced in amphibians and reptiles independently, but more recent studies suggest that a single reduction occurred, along the tetrapod stem, in the Early Carboniferous.
-However, even the early ichthyostegalians like Acanthostega and Ichthyostega appear to have had the forward ossified bony toes combined in a single stout digit, making them effectively five-toed.
+Even the early ichthyostegalians like Acanthostega and Ichthyostega appear to have had the forward ossified bony toes combined in a single stout digit, making them effectively five-toed.